 Student Organizations

-Student assists at a shelter medicine club clinicDespite their demanding academic schedules, our students are involved in a wide range of veterinary and non-veterinary extracurricular activities.
+Student participating in a shelter medicine clinicDespite their demanding academic schedules, our students are involved in a wide range of veterinary and non-veterinary extracurricular activities.
+Participation in organizations and clubs is an integral part of the student experience at the College.
 Participation in organizations and clubs is an integral part of the student experience at the College of Veterinary Medicine and provides an excellent opportunity for networking, making friends, developing leadership skills and/or learning about specific topics in veterinary medicine.

-The SCAVMA officers are elected in the late fall and serve their terms from January to December.
-The board consists of a president, a vice-president, a treasurer, a secretary, one class representative per class, two social chairs, two T-shirt chairs, two intraschool liaisons, two newsletter editors, an intramural sports chair, three GPSA representatives, the members of the honor board and the curriculum committee, and two SAVMA delegates.
-The SAVMA delegates are elected for a two-year term, and they represent Cornell at the national SAVMA and AVMA conferences.
+SAVMA officers are elected in the late fall and serve terms from January to December.
+The board consists of a President, a Vice-President, a Treasurer, a Secretary, one Class Representative per class, two Social Chairs, a Retail Committee, an Intramural Sports Chair, two Alumni Chairs, two Philanthropy Chairs, an IVSA Representative, two Public Relations Chairs, two Fundraising Chairs, a Webmaster, a GPSA Representative, the members of the Honor Board and the Curriculum and Admissions Committees, two NYSVMS delegates, and two SAVMA delegates.
+SAVMA delegates are elected for a two-year term, and they represent Cornell at the national SAVMA and AVMA conferences.

 American Association of Bovine Practitioners (AABP)